X-Men: Days of Future Past: Writing

 Kinberg said the main focus of this film was the future of the X-Men film series.
 With the use of cast members from the original trilogy and from First Class, they needed to decide the sequels' destination.
-In preparation for the film, Kinberg studied films about time travel, including Back to the Future, The Terminator, and Terminator 2: Judgment Day.
-Singer originated a philosophy and a set of rules for the time travel in the film so the story would be as plausible as possible.
+In preparation for the film, Kinberg studied films about time travel, including Back to the Future (1985), The Terminator (1984) and Terminator 2: Judgment Day (1991).
+Singer originated a philosophy and a set of rules for time travel in the film so the story would be as plausible as possible.

 "Days of Future Past" is a storyline in the Marvel Comics comic book The Uncanny X-Men issues #141–142, published in 1981.
 It deals with a dystopian future in which mutants are incarcerated in internment camps.
 An adult Kate Pryde transfers her mind into her younger self, the present-day Kitty Pryde, who brings the X-Men to prevent a fatal moment in history that triggers anti-mutant hysteria.
 This storyline was the basis for the film.

 According to Kinberg, as they were writing the script, they thought it was more sensible for Wolverine to travel between time periods instead of Kitty Pryde, because of his ageless look and ability to heal rapidly.
 He further stated of making Wolverine the time traveler, "We made the decision for a lot of reasons ... he's the protagonist of the franchise, and probably the most beloved character to a mass audience".
 Kinberg and Vaughn considered Bishop and Cable candidates for the role of time traveler.
 Kinberg said Rachel Summers was in the first draft of the script; she sent Wolverine back to 1973.
 The character was later replaced with Kitty Pryde, to whom Kinberg gave a secondary power of sending people's consciousnesses into the past.
 Angel Salvadore, Juggernaut, Jubilee, Nightcrawler and Psylocke were also considered for the film.

 Singer was asked how the film integrates the themes of the earlier X-Men films; he said, "It establishes that some villain characters may have been right with their fears.
 It confronts the notions of hope and second chances.
 Its characters that are lost trying to find themselves.
 In X-Men 1 and 2, the characters had come into their own and knew who they were.
 In this one, they're all lost and they're trying to keep it together".